PLATELET RICH PLASMA PRP

 Platelet-rich Plasma for Regeneration and to Accelerate Healing

-Platelet-rich Plasma PRP is a type of biocellular regenerative medicine.
-The procedure consists of taking between 30mL or 60mL of your own blood, and extracting from it the platelet-rich plasma, also known as PRP.
+Platelet-rich Plasma PRP is a type of regenerative medicine.
+The procedure consists of taking approximately 30mL to 60mL of your blood and concentrating the platelets from it.
+Once they are properly separated and activated, they become platelet-rich plasma.

-PRP therapy dates back to the 1970s, although few had access to treatment.
-At that time the technology was new and equipment was very expensive.
-In addition, it would require a very large amount of blood, up to 10 times that required today, to achieve similar levels of growth factor concentration we can obtain today in our treatment centers.
+PRP therapy dates back to the 1970s, although few had access to treatment at that time and it was very expensive.
+In addition, it would require a very large amount of blood, up to 10 times more than what’s required today.

 PRP therapy has been used extensively by famous athletes from all over the world.
-One such athlete is Tiger Woods.
-Since early adoption, PRP has become routine with professional athletes, since it can assist them with injury recovery and is in no way linked to performance enhancement – only recovery enhancement.
+Since its early adoption, PRP has become routine with professional athletes, since it can assist them with injury recovery and is not considered a performance enhancement procedure.

 Platelet-rich Plasma is SAFE and has been studied for more than 20 years.